HaveFunTrading/boomnet/README.md

 ```

 ## Features
-BoomNet's feature set is modular, allowing for tailored functionality based on project needs.
+BoomNet feature set is modular, allowing for tailored functionality based on project needs.
 The `full` feature enables
 all available features, while individual components can be enabled as needed.

 * [mio](#mio)